Venezuela Puts Down Mutiny With National Guard Unit

 “We must defend our homeland,” Maria Fernanda Rodriguez, a 36-year-old manicurist, told The Associated Press, her eyes welling from the tear gas.

-“Our military knows that the command chain is broken by the usurpation of the presidency,” Guaido said in a message on Twitter in which he reiterated a promise to support all members of the armed forces working to restore Venezuela’s democratic order.
+Dozens of foreign governments have refused to recognize Maduro’s second term, some saying they are ready to recognize Guaido as interim president until fair elections can be held.

-Pressure has been mounting on Maduro to cede power after he began as second, six-year term this month.
-The U.S. and dozens of other foreign governments consider it illegitimate, in part because he banned several leading opponents from running against him.
+In addition, the Trump administration is weighing tougher financial sanctions on Venezuela, while a dozen mostly conservative Latin American and Caribbean governments said they will block officials from Maduro’s government from entering their countries and take steps to freeze assets that are the byproduct of corruption

 While discontent among Venezuelans is rising amid widespread food shortages and hyperinflation, Maduro is believed to have the loyalty of his top military command.
-In the past troops have easily put down small uprisings.
+In the past, troops have easily put down small uprisings.

 Defense Minister Vladimir Padrino Lopez said on Twitter that those responsible for the incident would be punished with the full force of the law.